Estimation of Camera Response Function using Prediction Consistency and Gradual Refinement with an Extension to Deep Learning: Introduction

 \section{Introduction}

-In most cameras, the camera irradiance has a non-linear correlation to the image intensities.
-This is caused by the non-linearity of the camera response function (CRF), which is one of the components of the camera imaging pipeline and is intentionally designed to be non-linear to create more aesthetic effects and perform dynamic range compression~\cite{kim2008radiometric}.
-Linearising the image intensities through estimating the CRF is critical for many computer vision algorithms, such as shape from shading~\cite{zhang1999shape,nayar1991shape}, colour constancy~\cite{finlayson2001color,tan2004color}, photometric stereo~\cite{shi2010self,shi2014photometric}, specular removal \cite{tan2005specular}, shadow removal~\cite{finlayson2009entropy}, low-light image enhancement~\cite{ying2017new}, etc.
+Due to the non-linearity of the Camera Response Function (CRF), in most cameras, the camera irradiance has a non-linear correlation to the image intensities.
+In the camera imaging pipeline, CRF is one of the main components and is intentionally designed to be non-linear to create more aesthetic effects and perform dynamic range compression~\cite{kim2008radiometric}.
+Estimating the CRF enables us to linearise the image intensities which is critical for many computer vision algorithms such as shape from shading~\cite{zhang1999shape,nayar1991shape}, colour constancy~\cite{finlayson2001color,tan2004color}, photometric stereo~\cite{shi2010self,shi2014photometric}, specular removal \cite{tan2005specular}, shadow removal~\cite{finlayson2009entropy}, low-light image enhancement~\cite{ying2017new}, etc.

-Some CRF methods use multiple images of a static scene taken with different exposures~\cite{debevec2008recovering,mitsunaga1999radiometric,mann2000comparametric,shi2014photometric}.
-To improve the practicality, a few methods utilise a single image, which is considerably more challenging than using multiple images.
-To accomplish this, the methods require additional constraints, such as: the symmetric nature of the irradiance noise profile~\cite{matsushita2007radiometric}, or the non-linear distributions of the pixel intensities in the RGB space for pixels around edges~\cite{lin2004radiometric,lin2005determining}.
-The former constraint is applicable only to images that have a considerable large range of intensity values, which is not the case for many real images.
-The latter constraint is more applicable to many real images, since it only implies RGB images to have non-uniform coloured patches.
-Unfortunately, the existing methods that use this constraint are erroneous when noise is present in the input image.
-Recently, a deep-learning based method \cite{li2017crf} using a single image is introduced.
-This method can work robustly on real images; however, it suffers from the generalization problem.
-It works effectively only for CRFs represented in the training data.
+In the early approaches of CRF estimation, some methods use multiple images of a static scene taken with different exposures~\cite{debevec2008recovering,mitsunaga1999radiometric,mann2000comparametric,shi2014photometric}.
+To improve the practicality, some recent methods utilise a single image.
+This, however, is considerably more challenging than using multiple images.
+To accomplish this, the methods require additional constraints, such as: the symmetric nature of the irradiance noise profile~\cite{matsushita2007radiometric}, or the non-linear distributions of the pixel intensities in the RGB space for pixels around edges~\cite{lin2004radiometric}.
+The former constraint used by~\cite{matsushita2007radiometric} is applicable only to images that have a considerable large range of intensity values, which is not the case for many real images.
+The latter constraint used by~\cite{lin2004radiometric} is more applicable to real images, since it only relies on non-uniform coloured patches in RGB images.
+Unfortunately, the existing methods that use this constraint are erroneous when noise is present in the input image, which is the case for many real daytime and nighttime images since noise is usually unavoidable~\cite{wei2020physics}.
+Recently, a method \cite{li2017crf} based on fully supervised deep learning is proposed.
+It also requires only a single image to estimate the CRF and can work robustly on real images.
+However, it suffers from the generalization problem which means that it can only work effectively for CRFs that are represented in the training data.